What is urge incontinency?

 Diagnostics and treatment of urge incontinency

 Before the onset of symptoms that may indicate a urinary incontinence, we recommend a visit to the specialist who will diagnose the possible existence of this disorder and the most appropriate treatment to follow.
-(Drugs used to relax the bladder or firm the sphincter, antibiotics in case of an infection, surgery, etc.).

 Among the tips for preventing or improving urinary urge incontinence we have: